-Fig. 2.- The distribution on the sky of SEGUE (red) and other non-Legacy (blue) spectroscopic observations, here plotted in Galactic coordinates.
-The contiguous blue stripe across the bottom is Stripe 82, along the Celestial Equator.
-As described in the DR4 paper, Stripe 82 includes extensive spectroscopy of a number of different types of targets outside the Legacy survey.
+Figure 2.
+Distribution on the sky of SEGUE (red) and other non-Legacy (blue) spectroscopic observations, here plotted in Galactic coordinates.
+The contiguous blue stripe across the bottom is Stripe 82, along the celestial equator.
+As described in the DR4 paper, Stripe 82 includes extensive spectroscopy of a number of different types of targets outside the Legacy Survey.